Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 • The accountant/bookkeeper boundary is documented

-• Systems use least-privilege access
+• Systems use minimum necessary access

 Pause the search when